Those Magnificent Men in Their Flying Machines

 Those Magnificent Men in their Flying Machines or How I Flew from London to Paris in 25 Hours and 11 Minutes is a 1965 British epic period comedy film that satirises the early years of aviation.
-Directed and co-written by Ken Annakin, the film stars an international ensemble cast, including Stuart Whitman, Sarah Miles, Robert Morley, Terry-Thomas, James Fox, Red Skelton, Benny Hill, Jean-Pierre Cassel, Gert Fröbe, and Alberto Sordi.
+Directed and co-written by Ken Annakin, the film stars an international ensemble cast, including Stuart Whitman, Sarah Miles, James Fox, Alberto Sordi, Robert Morley, Gert Fröbe, Jean-Pierre Cassel, Eric Sykes and Terry-Thomas.

 Set in 1910, the film follows a fictitious air race from London to Paris, with a £10,000 prize, intended to prove that Britain is "number one in the air".
 The film's flying scenes featured dozens of period-accurate, life-sized working aeroplanes.
 It was shot in 65 mm Todd-AO by cinematographer Christopher Challis, and features a film score composed by Ron Goodwin.

 Released in the United Kingdom by 20th Century-Fox on 16 June 1965, the film was both a widespread critical and commercial success.
 It was nominated for three BAFTA Awards, winning for Best British Costume Design – Colour, as well as an Academy Award nomination for Best Original Screenplay.
 The film also received three Golden Globe Award nominations, including for Best Motion Picture – Musical or Comedy.